-Sandwell Park celebrates their 125th this year and they are determined to make it a special one despite the challenges of the current situation.
-The club has made a superb start to life after lockdown with an impressive rise in membership numbers and a packed out golf course.
+Sandwell Park celebrated their 125th last year, the club has made a superb start to life after lockdown with an impressive rise in membership numbers and a packed out golf course.
 They are extending their appeal to reach out to new lady members too and in 2021 will welcome both of the leading junior tours in the country to host Order of Merit events here.

 MG REVIEW – MAY 25TH Editors Phil & Mandy

 Our dry spring had left the course a little fiery in places for our visit in late May.
 But that was fine for Sandwell Park and kind of apt too, because here they are in the midst of a program intent on restoring the layout back to its heathland roots, how it was when HS Colt designed it as such in 1895.
 Course manager Rob explains in greater detail later, but when it’s all done Sandwell Park will play like no other course in the surrounding Birmingham area.

 The course begins strongly, ushering you into the challenge with three nice looking but tough par fours, everything in full view, gently undulating tree-lined fairways heading up towards similarly challenging greens and surrounds.
 The bunkering is always noticeable too and well placed, all of the traps are set to be redesigned to merge neatly into the restored heathland environment here.